prestonharberts/bib/Bible/isa3.md

 > The LORD comes to pronounce judgment
 > On the leaders of his people and their officials.
 > He says, “It is you who have ruined the vineyard!
->  “ You have stashed in your houses what you have stolen from the poor.
+> “You have stashed in your houses what you have stolen from the poor.
 ###### 15
->  “ Why do you crush my people
+> “Why do you crush my people
->  “ And grind the faces of the poor?”
+> “And grind the faces of the poor?”
 > The Sovereign LORD of Heaven’s Armies has spoken.
 ## Washing Away Impurity
 ###### ¶ 16
 > The LORD says,
->  “ The women of Zion are proud.
+> “The women of Zion are proud.
->  “ They walk with their heads high
+> “They walk with their heads high
->  “ And flirt with their eyes.
+> “And flirt with their eyes.
->  “ They skip along
+> “They skip along
->  “ And the jewelry on their ankles jingles.
+> “And the jewelry on their ankles jingles.
 ###### 17
->  “ So the Lord will afflict the foreheads of Zion’s women with skin diseases;
+> “So the Lord will afflict the foreheads of Zion’s women with skin diseases;
->  “ The LORD will make the front of their heads bald.”
+> “The LORD will make the front of their heads bald.”
 ###### 18
 At that time the Lord will remove their beautiful ankle jewelry, neck ornaments, crescent-shaped ornaments,
 ###### 19